 If you are the technical contact at your institution, we will contact you when we are ready to set up your integration on the new Grok Academy website.

 Yes, all your progress and account information will be migrated over to Grok Academy.
 You won't lose anything.

 Pricing and Funding

 I have always used the ACA resources for free, do I have to start paying now?

-The ACA's DT Challenges are funded by the Australian Government for the rest of 2020.
-So there is no cost for Australian students in Years 3–8 right now.
-From 2021, the DT Challenges will only be accessible with a paid Grok Academy subscription.
+The ACA's DT Challenges were funded by the Australian Government up until the end of 2020 for students in Years 3–8.
+That funding has now come to an end: the DT Challenges will only be accessible in 2021 with a paid Grok Academy subscription.

-We are offering significant discounts to schools that only used the DT Challenges currently, and not bought Grok Learning subscriptions before.
-Visit the pricing page or contact us for more information or request a quote today.
+We are offering significant discounts to schools that have previously only used the DT Challenges.
+Visit the pricing page for more information or request a quote today.

 I thought you were funded by the Government?

 The Australian Computing Academy was funded by the Australian Government to provide Digital Technologies resources to Australian students in Years 3–8.
 The recent Federal budget confirmed that this funding would finish up at the end of 2020, as originally planned.

 What will happen to already-purchased subscriptions or site licences?